-The Energy Adequacy Assessment Projection (EAAP) implements the reliability standard over a two-year timeframe.
-In addition to the demand outlook, generation capacity availability and network constraints, EAAP particularly focus on the impact of potential energy constraints, such as water shortages during drought conditions, and identifies and reports forecast USE that exceeds the reliability standard.
+The Energy Adequacy Assessment Projection The EAAP implements the reliability standard over a two-year timeframe.
+In addition to As well as the demand outlook, generation capacity availability and network constraints, the EAAP particularly focuses on the impact of potential energy constraints, such as water shortages during drought conditions, and identifies and reports forecast USE that exceeds the reliability standard.